 However, there are some Kriya schools and lines around.
 They rather typically have elaborations and differences among one another.

 Feuerstein, Georg.
 Encyclopedic Dictionary of Yoga.
 New York: Paragon House, 1990. ⍽▢⍽ The "kriya-yoga" entry explains the ancient Sanskrit word 'kriya' and informs among other things that the Bhagavata-Purana (XI.27.49) text has that kriya-yoga can be either Vedic or Tantric practice.
 Both approaches are said to lead to the Divine.
-Moreover, Yogananda's kriya approach includes concepts and exercises that derive from or at least are similar to kundalini-yoga, Dr. Feuerstein understands.
+Moreover, Yogananda's changed kriya includes concepts and exercises that derive from or at least are similar to kundalini-yoga, Dr. Feuerstein understands.
 [WP, sv.
 "Kundalini yoga"]

 Hewitt, James.
 The Complete Yoga Book: The Yoga of Breathing, Meditation and Posture.
 London: Rider, 1991. ⍽▢⍽ Gentle ujjayi pranayama, and very much else is here.

-© 2000–2017, Tormod Kinnes, MPhil.
-[Email] ᴥ Disclaimer: [Link]
+© 2000–2019, Tormod Kinnes, MPhil [Email]